Windows 10x: Here’s Everything to Know About New Windows OSDonna Marie Padua

 Windows 10X – New Features

-Windows 10x makes the new Surface Neo more powerful by making the foldable experience convenient and more accessible.
-As demoed during the Surface Event 2019, you can choose to launch apps on one side of the dual screen.
-However, if you want to leverage the second screen as well, you can simply move the app to the center so that the program will span to both the screens.
+Windows 10x make the new Surface Neo more powerful by making the foldable experience convenient and more accessible.
+As demoed during the Surface Event 2019, you can choose to launch apps on one side of the dual-screen.
+However, if you want to leverage the second screen as well, you can simply move the app to the center.
+The program will span both screens.
 You have the choice to maximize the view to full screens or leave a space where you can open other apps.

 The Wunderbar Mode turns the second screen of Microsoft’s foldable device into a touchpad.
 It’s very much like the touch bar on Mac.
-The diffrence is Windows 10X leaves a space to watch videos or open another app from while using the second screen as your touchpad.
+The difference is Windows 10X leaves a space to watch videos.
+There’s space to open another app while using the second screen as your touchpad.

 Check Surface Neo on the video below: